MelanieCrissey/old-melaniecrissey.com/source/blog/support-words.markdown

 As in, "You're right - that language in the UI _is_ confusing."

 This is my favorite phrase to use, and I use it every chance that I can.
 Customers are so often correct.
-And, if a customer is describing their experience about anything, guess what? — _they're right._ Sure, sometimes there are some circumstances where we may feel we can provide a better solution that a customer's proposing.
+And, if a customer is describing their experience about anything, guess what? — _they're right._ Sure, sometimes there are some circumstances where we may feel we can provide a better solution than what a customer's proposing.
 Or, we may have logs to show that something occurred differently than a customer remembers.
 Still, whenever you have a chance to agree with someone, do it.

 ###"Happy"